 Bitdefender's Autopilot feature automatically adjusts the software's defensive posture based on current computer’s conditions, such as how many system resources other processes are using.
 You can also white-list applications and set the program to Movie or Game mode to reduce interruptions.

 Files that you absolutely can't live without can be cordoned off and theoretically immunized from ransomware attack with Bitdefender's Safe File feature.
 By default, protected folders will include the Desktop, Documents, Pictures, Music and Videos folders, as well as folders linked to Dropbox, OneDrive, Box and Google Drive accounts.
 It's easy to add others.
 Unfortunately, Safe Files blocked our access to a key spreadsheet needed for our benchmark tests; removing the spreadsheet from the Safe File list fixed the problem.

 For anxious users, there's a Quick Scan link on the main window, although a full System Scan is two clicks away.
 To schedule nightly, weekly or monthly scans, access the Manage Scans section.

 Bitdefender's Windows antivirus products provide some of the best protection against hackers and ransomware.
-In evaluations conducted by German independent lab AV-TEST on Windows 7 in January and February of 2017, Bitdefender Internet Security snagged nearly every piece of rogue software, whether new "zero-day" threats or well-known malware.
+In two rounds of evaluations conducted in 2017 by German independent lab AV-TEST on Windows 7, one in January and February and the second in July and August, Bitdefender Internet Security snagged nearly every piece of rogue software, whether new "zero-day" threats or well-known malware.